robertmaxrees/robertmaxrees.github.io/posts/yearinwhiskey2024.md

 - Doc Swinson's, Smoke Wagon, Old Elk (And other damn good MGP-sourced releases)
 - Humboldt Craft Spirits Redwood Rye

-Those JD Single Barrel Barrel Proof Rye releases are a wild ride.
+Those JD Single Barrel Barrel Proof Rye releases are a wild ride, both in name length and proof.
 The Stellum lineup is great - I'd expect nothing less from Barrell Craft Spirits.
 Some NDPs are doing great work, though honestly Old Elk *is* cheating a bit, in that they're sourcing barrels from MGP that the founder of Old Elk had made while he was working at MGP.
 Finally, that Humboldt Craft Spirits Rye was an impulse buy that was of much higher quality than I expected.

-This was a year that challenged my notions surrounding "What is whiskey?" while also offering up a ton of great offerings that gave me something great to quaff while pondering.
+This was a year that challenged my notions surrounding "What is whiskey?" while also offering up a ton of great sips that gave me something to quaff while pondering.
 It's a great time in the world of brown booze, and I learned a lot.
 I may not yet have answers, but that's okay.
 Gives me something to think about while I sip away.